lewistrotter/ssrf/README.md

 SSRF (Spatial-Spectral Random Forest) is a simple but effective method for gap-filling thick cloud pixels in satellite (e.g., Landsat, Sentinel-2) image pixels (Wang et al., 2022).
 The technique uses spatial spatially adjacent and multispectral information of known images simultaneously based on random forests.

-However, the technique is notoriously memory-heavy and slow in Python.
+The SSRF technique is notoriously memory-heavy and slow in Python.
 This implementation is virtually the same as the original implementation (Wang et al. 2022) except we use XGBoost, numba, and dask (optional) to reduce processing time improve scalability.

 Key features:
 - Modern gap-filling algorithm;